Rising fuel costs driving Kiwi home buyers closer to city centres

 AI summary

-A Trade Me Property survey shows rising fuel costs are pushing Kiwi home buyers closer to urban centres to reduce their commute.
-Buyers are now prioritising location over a property's size or price.
+A recent Trade Me Property survey shows rising fuel costs are making Kiwi home buyers prioritise location to reduce their commute.
+This marks a shift away from the 'drive until you qualify' trend.

 A recent survey found around 40% of Kiwi are prioritising workplace proximity and homes closer to their jobs.